Interdisciplinary Dialogues of Digital Touch Communication

 Dr Val Mitchell, Senior Lecture in User Experience Design, Loughborough Design School, Loughborough University.
 Collaborator on the Designing Digital Touch case study.

 Professor Jürgen Steimle, Head of the Human-Computer Interaction and Interactive Technologies Lab, at the Department of Computer Science at Saarland University, Germany.
-Collaborator on the forthcoming i-Skin and Touch case study.
+Collaborator on the A Manifesto for Touch in Crisis case study and the the forthcoming i-Skin and Touch case study.

 Lisa May Thomas is a dance artist, filmmaker and researcher (University of Bristol), resident at Pervasive Media Studio in Bristol, and Studio Wayne McGregor 2019 QuestLab Network artist.
 Collaborator on The Lockdown Touch Diaries case study.